spyder-ide/spyder-api-docs/docs/plugin_development.rst

    You must have git installed and configured on your computer.
    If you have no experience using git we recommend The Carpentries workshop `Version control with git`_.

-You can find a detailed description of `creating repositories`_ in the official Github documentation, and a `hello world`_ tutorial with basic git operations from the Github interface.
+You can find a detailed description of `creating repositories`_ in the official GitHub documentation, and a `hello world`_ tutorial with basic git operations from the GitHub interface.

 .. _Version control with git: https://swcarpentry.github.io/git-novice/
 .. _creating repositories: https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories